 Curricula guidance documents were analysed using the broad categories agreed by the research team.
-An exploration of curriculum documents from eight European countries and eleven international countries was undertaken.
-The extent of the exploration was dependent on the accessibility and availability of curricula in the English language, exit award of a bachelor's degree and to meet the data extraction guidelines, four European countries and eight international nursing curriculum documents were analysed.
-The same countries were explored for midwifery curriculum documents, however not all counties provided a separate curriculum.
+An exploration of curricula guidance from eight European countries and eleven international countries was undertaken.
+The extent of the exploration was dependent on the accessibility and availability of curricula in the English language, exit award of a bachelor's degree and to meet the data extraction guidelines, four European countries and eight international nursing curricula guidance documents were analysed.
+The same countries were explored for midwifery curricula guidance documents, however not all counties provided separate guidance documents.